t0mpr1c3/catrpilr/README.md

 Download CAT80.zip from the [github repo](https://github.com/t0mpr1c3/catrpilr/raw/master/CAT80.zip) and extract the virtual disk `CAT80.ssd`.
 Upload the file into *jsbeeb*, or an offline emulator such as [BeebEm](https://en.wikipedia.org/wiki/BeebEm), and type `CHAIN "CAT80"`.

-(Note that *jsbeeb* has a funky keyboard mapping: on my US keyboard I got the double quote by typing `SHIFT-2`.)
+(Note that *jsbeeb* has a nonstandard keyboard mapping: on my US keyboard I got the double quote by typing `SHIFT-2`.)

 Alternatively, copy/paste the BASIC code into the console of *BeebEm* and type `RUN`.